-While domestic violence can happen in many circumstances, in the vast majority of reported domestic violence cases men are the perpetrators and women the victims.
+While domestic violence can happen in many circumstances, in the vast majority of reported domestic violence cases men are the people perpetrating the abuse and women are the victim-survivors.
 For this reason these guides use 'he' to refer to perpetrators and 'she' to refer to victims.
-This is not intended to exclude other situations.
+This is not intended to exclude other situations..